Skip to content

 Queue table

-Scan priority + SLA at a glance and route work into delivery.
+Scan priority and SLA state, then route work into delivery.

 The workflow (recommended)